Xetibo/ReSet-Doc/sections/result/plugin_system.typ

     )<custom_plugin_tests>],
 )

-#subsection("ReSet-Daemon Plugin System")
+#subsection("Plugin System Implementation")
-In this section, the specific implementation of the plugin system in the ReSet daemon is discussed.
+In this section, the specific implementation of the plugin system in ReSet is discussed.

 As discussed in @PluginSystemEvaluation, the chosen paradigm is the dynamic library loading variant.
 With this paradigm, ReSet is required to provide a set